Geek Dashboard

 extracting universal APK from App Bundle

-There are few more advanced flags like --device-spec, --connected-device, --device-id to generate APK and install Android App Bundle on connected or specific device configurations.
-Apart from them you also have extract-apks and get-size total commands for more use-cases.
-You can find more about them at Android Developer Bundletool page here.
+There are a few more advanced flags like --device-spec, --connected-device, --device-id to generate an APK and install the Android App Bundle on connected or specific device configurations.
+Apart from them you also have extract-apks and get-size total commands for more use cases.
+You can find more about them on the Android Developer Bundletool page here.

 Also Read: How to Fix DF-DFERH-01 – Error retrieving information from server in Google Play